modm-io/modm/src/modm/io/module.md

 !!! warning "AVR supported features"
     All expensive features incl. printf are disabled by default!
 Check the options.

-!!! note "`modm::endl` does implicitly flush!"
+!!! note "`modm::endl` does NOT implicitly flush!"
     Flushing is *extremely expensive* on embedded systems, therefore `modm::endl` does not implicitly flush the stream.
 Please call `modm::flush` explicitly.